okbalefthanded/ssvepformer/README.md

 # Usage

-feel free to use the code and built upon it, just mention this repo.
+feel free to use the code and build upon it, just mention this repo.